 The Quatuor Anches Hantées likes to give voice to those whom history has rendered inaudible.

-The inspiration for this programme comes from a mystery: the identity of an unknown woman who fuelled passions and contributed to the craze surrounding Ludwig Van Beethoven.
+The inspiration for this programme stems from a mystery: the identity of an unknown woman who fuelled passions and contributed to the craze surrounding Ludwig Van Beethoven.
 We know all about the composer’s many health problems, especially his deafness.
 However, his private and sentimental life was kept quiet, which helped to stir up the crowds.
 To further arouse the curiosity of music lovers, Beethoven left a letter, found at his death in his papers, which was never sent and whose addressee – despite the research of historians – we will never know.
 Did he hide it from us on purpose?

 Richard Dubugnon, in composing the Lettre à l’Immortelle Bien-Aimée, a melodrama for clarinet quartet and actor, gives voice to the object of Beethoven’s fantasies.
 In an expressive, slow movement, interspersed with faster, more frenetic movements, the music dialogues with the ten pages of this letter and takes us into the intimacy of its reader, lover of the greatest “super star” that classical music has ever known.